 Skills vs MCPs: Complementary Approaches to Agent Capabilities

-As the AI ecosystem has evolved, another standard has gained significant traction: the Model Context Protocol (MCP).
-MCPs have become the de facto "API for AI," providing a standardized way for agents to interact with external services.
-At K-Dense, we support MCP integration and recognize its importance in the ecosystem.
-But skills and MCPs serve fundamentally different purposes, and understanding this distinction is crucial for building effective AI systems.
+MCPs have become the de facto "API for AI" - a standard way for agents to interact with external services.
+At K-Dense, we use them.
+But skills and MCPs serve different purposes, and conflating them leads to confusion.

 Figure 2: MCPs provide the connection layer to external systems, while skills provide the knowledge layer for using those systems effectively.
 Together, they create specialized AI agents with greater versatility than either approach alone.

 MCPs are about connection.
-An MCP server provides an agent with access to an external service—a database, an API, a computation engine.
+An MCP server provides an agent with access to an external service like a database, an API, or a computation engine.
 It's the bridge between the agent and the outside world.
 When you install an MCP for GitHub, the agent can read repositories, create issues, and manage pull requests.
 When you install an MCP for a database, the agent can query and modify data.

 Skills are about knowledge.
 A skill teaches an agent how to use its capabilities effectively for a specific domain.
 It's not enough to have access to ChEMBL; you need to know how to formulate queries that return relevant molecular data for your drug discovery pipeline.
 It's not enough to be able to write Python code; you need to know the established workflows, best practices, and integration patterns for your specific analysis.